 But adult male hummingbirds are fiercely territorial and may drive all other male hummingbirds away during the spring nesting season.
 (Where you put your feeders can partially alleviate this—more about that below) By early July or so, after chicks fledge you may see more birds again.
 These numbers may grow and then decline as migration begins in late summer and early fall.

 If you notice fewer hummingbirds over a widespread area for multiple years, that’s possibly more serious.
-One way to double-check whether others are noticing the same thing is to explore the data at eBird, the online checklist sponsored by the Cornell Lab and Audubon.
+One way to double-check whether others are noticing the same thing is to explore the data at eBird.
 Check data for your county for the past few years to see if there seems to have been a change in the numbers of hummingbirds reported.
 Bird clubs and your state’s breeding bird atlas may also have helpful information on population trends.

 Still, it’s often normal for hummingbird populations to differ from one year to the next.
 Perhaps availability of natural sources of food or nest sites have changed, causing the birds to look elsewhere.
 Despite their tiny size, hummingbirds can be injured or killed by free-roaming domestic cats.
 Some studies have also found that a good wildflower crop will reduce the number of hummingbird visits to feeders.
 (For an example, see this 1991 research paper in the journal Condor.)
 It is also possible that there’s more for the hummers to choose from if neighbors have put up feeders in their yards too.

 So, what you see or don’t see at your own feeders does not necessarily reflect what is happening to a species as a whole—none of the North American species of hummingbirds is in any trouble at the population level right now.
-Most species are found in the west and extreme southwest of the United States (read our post about shorter-term problems this fall for southern Arizona hummingbirds and what you can do to help).
+Most species are found in the west and extreme southwest of the United States (read our post about problems during the fall 2011 fire season for southern Arizona hummingbirds).

 If you are still worried about a sudden drop in numbers at your hummingbird feeder, it can’t hurt to double-check your feeding routine.
 We get a lot of questions about feeding hummingbirds, so here are our notes on a few basic dos and don’ts: